mediarahan/DicodingBeginner/README.md

 This project was submitted as the requirement for passing the course [Belajar Membuat Aplikasi Android untuk Pemula](https://www.dicoding.com/academies/51-belajar-membuat-aplikasi-android-untuk-pemula) on Dicoding.
 The theme was inspired by creatures from the game Golden Sun: Dark Dawn where players can collect them over the course of the game.

 ## Features
+This app allows users to explore a list of Djinn from the game Golden Sun: Dark Dawn, offering detailed information for each Djinn, features include:
+- Browsing a comprehensive list of Djinn characters.
+- Viewing detailed information about each Djinn.
+- Sharing Djinn details with friends via text messages using implicit intents.

+## Technical Aspect
 This project is a showcase of my understanding of basic Android Development, specifically about:
 - Understanding activities, how to navigate between activities using Intent, and how to carry data between activities using Bundle, Intent and Parcelable
 - Basic layouting using XML, including how to use various View and ViewGroup such as LinearLayout, RelativeLayout, and ConstraintLayout